 If you use a website builder, such as Wix, for your website, you can easily create a link or a button on the website and link it to this URL.

 If you hand code your web pages, use code such as this to create a link (make sure to use the URL shown on your Calendar Settings screen, not the one in our example):

 If you set up a link before April 2023, it is possible the URL you used referred to

 bookingrequests rather than

 bookingenquiries.
 This will still work correctly, even though it has been superceded.

 Next steps #

-You have now fully set up booking requests.
-Read our related article on managing booking requests.
+You have now fully set up booking enquiries.
+Read our related article on managing booking enquiries.